 - Should I send repeat messages?

-- How much time and effort is required for this to be successful?
+- How much time and effort is required for the plan to be successful?

-- How will you know you’ve been successful?
+- How will you know when you have succeeded?

-By constantly re-evaluating what you’re doing internally, you’ll make sure your digital communications are aligned with overall business goals.
-As a result, your business will achieve both effective internal communication via digital marketing channels and core business goals simultaneously.
+By constantly re-evaluating what you’re doing internally, you’ll make sure your internal communication plan is aligned with overall company goals.
+As a result, your company will achieve both effective internal communications through digital marketing channels and core company goals simultaneously.